Dear worldwide inline skaters,

 the official Munich tourist office website.

-If you found this page useful, then please consider a donation to charity Oxfam.
+If you found this page useful, then please consider a small donation to a charity.
+My favourites are: Oxfam, UNICEF, amnesty international.
 Thanks very much!

 Best regards